CodeSensei/cs6727/README.md

 This project already has the Asp.net Core code sample setup.
 All you need to do is setup your key located in appsettings.json

-**Steps to setup Google reCaptcha v3:** https://developers.google.com/recaptcha/docs/v3
+**Steps to setup Google reCaptcha v3:** https://developers.google.com/recaptcha/docs/v3 This project already has the Asp.net Core code sample setup.
+All you need to do is setup your key located in appsettings.json

 ## Disclaimer
 This is an academic project created as part of the CS 6266 Information Security Practicum course at the Georgia Institute of Technology.
 This project is developed with the intention of using this tool only for educational purpose.